-Tru64 UNIX interprocess communication facilities allow the realtime application designer to synchronize independently executing processes by passing data within an application.
+Digital UNIX interprocess communication facilities allow the realtime application designer to synchronize independently executing processes by passing data within an application.
 Processes can pursue their own tasks until they must synchronize with other processes at some predetermined point.
 When they reach that point, they wait for some form of communication to occur.
 Interprocess communication can take any of the following forms:

+• Shared memory, Chapter 3

-- Shared memory (Chapter 3) is the fastest form of interprocess communication.
+Shared memory is the fastest form of interprocess communication.
 As soon as one process writes data to the shared memory area, it is available to other processes using the same shared memory.
+Digital UNIX supports P1003.1b shared memory.

+• Signals, Chapter 5

-Tru64 UNIX supports P1003.1b shared memory. - Signals (Chapter 5) provide a means to communicate to a large number of processes.
+Signals provide a means to communicate to a large number of processes.
 Signals for timer expiration and asynchronous I/O completion use a data structure, making signal delivery asynchronous, fast, and reliable.
-POSIX 1003.1b realtime signals include: - A range of priority-ordered, application-specific signals from SIGRTMIN to SIGRTMAX. - A mechanism for queueing signals for delivery to a process. - A mechanism for providing additional information about a signal to the process to which it is delivered. - Features that allow efficient signal delivery to a process when a POSIX 1003.1b timer expires, when a message arrives on an empty message queue, or when an asynchronous I/O operation completes. - Functions that allow a process to respond more quickly to signal delivery. - Semaphores (Chapter 9) are most commonly used to control access to system resources such as shared memory regions.
-Tru64 UNIX supports P1003.1b semaphores. - Messages (Chapter 10) can be used by cooperating processes that communicate by accessing system-wide message queues.
+Posix 1003.1b realtime signals include:

+• A range of priority-ordered, application-specific signals from SIGRTMIN to SIGRTMAX.

+- A mechanism for queueing signals for delivery to a process. - A mechanism for providing additional information about a signal to the process to which it is delivered. - Features that allow efficient signal delivery to a process when a POSIX 1003.1b timer expires, when a message arrives on an empty message queue, or when an asynchronous I/O operation completes. - Functions that allow a process to respond more quickly to signal delivery. - Semaphores, Chapter 9

+Semaphores are most commonly used to control access to system resources such as shared memory regions.
+Digital UNIX supports P1003.1b semaphores.

+Messages, Chapter 10

+Cooperating processes can communicate by accessing system-wide message queues.
 The message queue interface is a set of structures and data that allows processes to send and receive messages to a message queue.